What is it?

 When applied to the skin: Vitamin B12 is likely safe for most people when used appropriately.

 When sprayed into the nose: Vitamin B12 is likely safe for most people.
 Vitamin B12 is considered safe even in large doses.

 Special Precautions & Warnings:

-Pregnancy and breast-feeding: Vitamin B12 is LIKELY SAFE for pregnant or breast-feeding women when taken by mouth in the amounts recommended.
-The recommended amount for pregnant women is 2.6 mcg per day.
-Breast-feeding women should take no more than 2.8 mcg per day.
-Don’t take larger amounts.
+Pregnancy and breast-feeding: Vitamin B12 is likely safe when taken by mouth during pregnancy or breast-feeding in the amounts recommended.
+The recommended amount for pregnancy is 2.6 mcg per day.
+Those breast-feeding should take 2.8 mcg per day.
 The safety of larger amounts is unknown.

 Post-surgical stent placement: Avoid using a combination of vitamin B12, folate, and vitamin B6 after receiving a coronary stent.
 This combination may increase the risk of blood vessel narrowing.

 Allergy or sensitivity to cobalt or cobalamin: Do not use vitamin B12 if you have this condition.